G factor in non-humans: Habit reversal & inhibition

 Habit reversal and inhibition are commonly used to test primate intelligence.
 These tasks require the animal to suppress a learned response or instinctive action in order to receive a reward.
 For example, in the detour problem, a food reward behind an obstacle must be retrieved by following an indirect route.
 To do this, the subject must inhibit its tendency to move straight towards the goal.

 Social learning

 A number of intelligence tests for animals include social learning.
 The more an individual participates in and gains from social learning, the higher its intelligence is judged to be.
 Such data are most widely available for primates in social situations, often in wild populations, rather than experimental set-ups Such observations are more ecologically valid than some other measures.
-One basis for their inclusion in IQ studies centers around the theory of cultural intelligence.Herrmann, E., Call, J., Hernández-Lloreda, M. V., Hare, B., & Tomasello, M. (2007).
-Humans have evolved specialized skills of social cognition: the cultural intelligence hypothesis. science, 317(5843), 1360-1366.
+One basis for their inclusion in IQ studies centers around the theory of cultural intelligence.

 g in non-human mammals

 A large portion of the research into non-human g factors has focused on mammals.
 Being mammals themselves, humans have a great deal in common with other mammals, sharing similarities in aspects such as physiology and neurochemistry.
 Social learning and culture may have played a large role in the evolution of intelligence in humans (including its factor structure) and as such it follows that other animals may have similar single-factor models of intelligence.